darrellsuggs/darrell.thoughts/_posts/2025-07-25-c0001-career-chaos-leaving-a-job.md

 **Lessons**

 - Manage your own career or no one else will.
 Worse yet, it may manage you.
-- If you are unhappy in a place you used to be happy, accept the change and move on.
+- If you are unhappy now in a place you where you used to be happy, accept the change and move on.
+Adult up.
 - The best time to find a new job is when you already have one -- even if you are mostly happy.